bclarkson-code/Tricycle/README.md

     return result
 ```

+Again, if you want to really understand this, I'd strongly suggest playing
+around with the code to understand what each little piece does.

 Splitting each vector into multiple head make our variant of attention
 "multi-head".
 Applying a mask to hide future tokens makes our attention